keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-nitrogen-fixation-lightning-guano-and-kudzu.md

 ### N≡N + 🦠: the organic way to fertilise soil

 Nitrogen has been sequestered from the air into the soil, put there by [nitrogen fixing bacteria roughly 2.5 billion years ago](https://www.science.org/doi/10.1126/science.1165675), around the time the atmosphere became oxygen rich and [well before plants learned learned to breath](https://www.science.org/doi/10.1126/science.355.6330.1110).
 Nitrogen fixing bacteria contain [nitrogenase](https://pdb101.rcsb.org/motm/26): an enzyme that funnels electrons to a molecular-sized crucible of metal clusters where the N≡N bond is broken.
-While the structure of this 'crucible' has been [determined in exquisite detail](https://www.rcsb.org/structure/1n2c), to my knowledge *exactly* where and how famously unreactive N≡N binds inside nitrogenase and is split in two us still a subtle unsolved molecular puzzle actively debated by researchers.
+While the structure of this 'crucible' has been [determined in exquisite detail](https://www.rcsb.org/structure/1n2c), to my knowledge *exactly* where and how famously unreactive N≡N binds inside nitrogenase and is still a subtle unsolved molecular puzzle actively debated by researchers.
 The efficiency of nitrogenase leaves molecular science embarrassed; what bacteria can do in the open air humans must still force through with electric arcs or hundreds of atmospheres of pressure.

 Some nitrogen fixing bacteria, known as rhizobia, require a plant host and form nodules in the roots of legumes (beans, clover, peas, *etc*).
 Rhizobia feed legumes fixed nitrogen until their host dies, at which point they return to the soil or infect a new host, providing bioavailable nitrogen to the soil.
 This is the answer to the children's song, *"Do you, or I, or anyone know how oats, peas, beans, and barley grow?"*: legumes are included in the crop rotation to ensure the soil remains nitrogen-rich.
 Several other bacteria can fix nitrogen, including some blue-green algae which have a symbiotic relationship with many plants, including giant Rhubarb (*Gunnera manicata*); an example of which [can be found in the Tasmanian Botanic Gardens](../images/giant_rhubarb.jpg).